theme-controller/thcon/docs-site/docs/app/atom.md

 [Atom](https://atom.io) includes a light and dark theme by default, but requires [a plugin](https://github.com/theme-controller/thcon-atom) to interact with `thcon`.
 :::

-Switches between [Atom](https://atom.io) UI and editor themes in all windows and tabs.

 ## Usage
 First, ensure you've installed [thcon-atom](https://github.com/theme-controller/thcon-atom):